kaushal1904/projects/opencv/ocrScanner/Readme.txt

 #-----------------------------------------------------------------------------------------------------------------------

-Used pycharm to build, test and run the application Application will run in any python IDE as long as the dependencies (libraries and binaries) are installed Refer to barcodeScanner.py ~ https://github.com/kaushal1904/projects/blob/main/opencv/barcodeScanner/barcodeScanner.py for detailed description of similar code
+Used pycharm to build, test and run the application on MacOS 15.1 (24B83) Application will run in any python IDE as long as the dependencies (libraries and binaries) are installed Refer to barcodeScanner.py ~ https://github.com/kaushal1904/projects/blob/main/opencv/barcodeScanner/barcodeScanner.py for detailed description of similar code

 This application can be used for real time text recognition needs Tweak the code accordingly

 The OCR scanner package pytesseract has a good recognition rate, make sure to use a decent camera with good lighting